Nysaabhi/113/README.md

   }

-  // Show no results message if no matches found if (!productMatch && !couponMatch && !supportText?.includes(searchTerm) && !locatorMatch) {
+  // Show no results message if no matches found if (!productMatch && !promoMatch && !supportText?.includes(searchTerm) && !locatorMatch) {
     if (!noResultsMessage) {
       const noResultsDiv = document.createElement('div');
       noResultsDiv.id = 'noResultsMessage';